-Perhaps you know of the eminent historian, writer, and psychologist, philosopher, anthropologist all rolled into one, Will Durant.
+You may know of the eminent historian, writer, psychologist, philosopher, and anthropologist all rolled into one, Will Durant.
 He died in the late twentieth century, but was truly a man of letters and a wonderful writer.
 I found a neat little book, compiled after his death by John Little.
 It is a compilation of his writings that involved rankings of merit.
 The first real chapter in the book is “The Ten Greatest Thinkers,” though the two men put greatest in quotation marks, as I suppose they should, since great is really a subjective term.
 My intention in this blog is to share which ten men (yes, they are all men) he thinks shine the brightest among history’s renowned philosophers and scientists, and include a quote of each.

 First, why Durant?
 He was a prolific writer and very well-regarded by all manner of folk.
 Addressing the question, Little writes: “It is entireily understandable that Durant should find himself asked to answer such questions.
 Any time a man spends over half a century researching and writing an eleven-volume integral history of civilization, it is natural that people are going to want to know what conclusions he has drawn from the enterprise; to know what eras, individuals, and achievements stood out in his mind as being the greatest or most significant.”

-I was very impressed by the book The Story of Philosophy, and it is one of the most read philosophy books ever.
+I was very impressed by hisbook The Story of Philosophy, and it is one of the most read philosophy books ever.
 Though Will Durant can come across as a bit esoteric and elitist, I don’t think it is a kind of smarmy, self-benefitting elitism; he is just a product of the early twentieth century, and is a man, and so on.
 He is aware of some of this, though.
 And, he defends it:

 For why should we stand in reverence before waterfalls and mountaintops, or a summer moon on a quiet sea, and not before the highest miracle of all: a man who is both great and good?